sqlparser/sqlflow_public/databases/postgresql/grabit-postgresql-command-line.md

-## Automated data lineage from Oracle (Command Line Mode)
+## Automated data lineage from PostgreSQL (Command Line Mode)
-This article introduces how to discover the data lineage from Oracle scripts or the Oracle database and automatically update it.
+This article introduces how to discover the data lineage from PostgreSQL scripts or the PostgreSQL database and automatically update it.
-So the business users and developers can see the Oracle data lineage graph instantly.
+So the business users and developers can see the MySPostgreSQLQL data lineage graph instantly.

 ### Software used in this solution
 - [SQLFlow Cloud](https://sqlflow.gudusoft.com) Or [SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/)